nativvstudios/jekyll-post-creator/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+# Future structure might include:
+# ├── media/
+# │   ├── main.css     # Styles for the webview
+# │   └── main.js      # Script for the webview